Courses are listed on the department website:

 For general advice, see

-While readings courses may include a research component, you will do more intensive, original research in the required research seminar (HIST 711, 731, or 751), and, if you choose, additional research courses.
+While readings courses may include a research component, you will do more intensive, original research in the required research seminar (HIST 797), and, if you choose, additional research courses.
 Original scholarship is particularly important to students considering doctoral study, which emphasizes the creation of new knowledge.
 But it is essential for all students as a way to understand how we know what we know.

-HIST 711, 731, or 751 is required of all students.
+HIST 797 is required of all students.
 Each section of these courses is designated with a specific time, place, or topic, and, it is a good idea to choose a research seminar that will allow you to build on background knowledge from a previous reading course or another source.
 For instance, if you have completed a reading course on the revolutionary era, you will be better prepared to conduct original research on that period.
 Since the topics vary each semester, it is a good idea to see what is being offered and seize the opportunity if a particularly good fit emerges.
 On the other hand, most students wait to take these seminars until they are well into their program and most conversant with the conventions of scholarly research and writing and the specific debates surrounding various historical questions.
+Students in the predoctoral concentration should take HIST 797 before their final semester, so they can take HIST 798 or HIST 799 after completing HIST 797.

 Students who wish to take more than one semester of research have three options.